Business intelligence plays an integral part in organizations’ day-to-day operations.

 Tableau is a popular data visualization tool that is used for business intelligence purposes.

-There are a bunch of other data visualization tools in the market, but a lot of clients prefer Tableau because of its flexibility and how easy it is to analyze data.
+There are a bunch of data visualization tools in the market including Power BI, Grafana, Qlikview and others, but a lot of clients prefer Tableau because of its flexibility and how easy it is to analyze data.

 Tableau dashboards are collections of all the different views and worksheets in one place for better analytics.
 There are different types of dashboards depending on the business questions that you want to answer.